lupyuen/lupyuen.github.io/src/rust7.md

 Resulting in the [__EBADF Error__](https://man.freebsd.org/cgi/man.cgi?errno(2)). _ioctl()_ failed because _/dev/userleds_ is already closed!

 __Lesson Learnt:__ Be careful with Owned File Descriptors.
 They are super helpful for auto-closing our files.
 But might have strange consequences.

+Rustix is another popular POSIX Wrapper.
+Let's take a peek...

 ![TODO](https://lupyuen.github.io/images/rust7-compare.png)